d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 # Build a dynamic navigation based on route configuration using Vue3 and Vue Router

 Recently while working on [Vue](https://vuejs.org/) app, I asked myself: Isn’t the main navigation menu somehow related to the configuration of the routes and routing tree?
-Can't it be built dynamically from the router configuration?
+And can't it be built dynamically from the router configuration?

 With this question in my mind, I started to work on a very simple but representative example of how to achieve this by enriching the route configuration using the `meta` option.